 In 1943 6th Airborne Division was created, based on the 3rd Battalion and two Air Landing Battalions.
 The 6th Airborne Division took part in the famous Airborne assault into Normandy to seize the important bridgeheads.
 This successful operation was followed in September 1944 by the largest airborne operation of World War II, when 1st Airborne Division, together with a Polish Brigade, carried out a surprise landing at Arnhem with the objective of seizing the road bridge over the Rhine and holding out until relieved by the 2nd Army advancing from the south.

-The end of the war saw a massive reduction in the Armed Forces of all combatants, and Britain’s parachute forces shrank dramatically.
+The end of World War II saw a massive reduction in the Armed Forces of all combatants, and Britain’s parachute forces shrank dramatically.
 British Airborne Forces were reduced to the 16th Independent Parachute Brigade, which was involved in maintaining security of the Suez Canal area.
 It also conducted an Airborne Intervention Operation to capture the airfield at Port Said in 1956.